Variance modifiers limitations

 type.
 It is true that List<*>

-behaves effectively like List<Any?>
+effectively behaves like List<Any?>

-, but it is only because the associated type parameter is covariant.
+, but this is only because the associated type parameter is covariant.
 It might also be said that Consumer<*>

 behaves like Consumer<Nothing>

-if Consumer
+if the Consumer

-the type parameter is contravariant.
+type parameter is contravariant.
 However, the behavior of Consumer<*>

 is nothing like Consumer<Any?>